 —Change to full spectrum lighting.
 Put a red or orange-colored light bulb in your bedside lamp or use a salt lamp in your bedroom.

 —Wear orange-tinted glasses or blue-blocking glasses that block out only blue light.

 —Use a blue light filter.
 Install the F.lux app, Twilight app or another blue light filter app onto your wireless devices.
 Blue light filters prevent significant amounts of blue light emitted from these devices from reaching your eyes without affecting the visibility of the display.

-—Remove artificial light sources from your bedroom and your children’s bedrooms.
+—Remove artificial sources of light from your bedroom and your children’s bedrooms.

 —Keep all wireless devices and electronics out of the bedroom.
 Never sleep with or charge your cell phone or tablet in the bedroom.

 —Expose yourself to plenty of natural, bright light and sunlight outdoors (without sunglasses) during the day to boost mood, energy and alertness during the day.
 Doing so will help you to fall asleep at night, reset your natural circadian rhythm, and encourage your body’s natural sleep/wake cycle.

 —Go outdoors every morning, take a walk and get 15 minutes of sunlight without chemical sunscreen applied to your skin and without sunglasses.
 Wear a hat or a visor for protection.
 Leave your phone at home!

 —Take a digital detox.
 Go camping!
 Studies have reported that those who spent one week camping exposed to only natural light and no electronic devices reset their natural biological body clocks (circadian rhythm), and synchronized their melatonin hormones with the sunrise and sunset.